pluralsight/pando-rfcs/text/0000-icons.md

 ## Why are we doing this?

-To provide a single library for all of our icons in a simple, flexible format that is also accessible and performant.
+To provide a single library for all of our icons in a simple, flexible format that is accessible and adds minimal overhead.

 ## What use cases does it support?